 In the transport section of the book we have also travelled, using photographs taken in the town where possible, but adding others from the wider area when necessary.

 When ‘Bromyard: the day before yesterday’ was published there were still some residents who were born during the reign of Queen Victoria.
 This is not the case today and our information must come from other sources.
 The Society’s holdings are substantial and constantly updated, but there are gaps.
-If any reader knows where we can obtain a 19th century photograph of the racecourse or the Friends Meeting house we shall be delighted.
+If any reader knows where we can obtain a 19th century photograph of the racecourse or the Friends Meeting house we would be delighted.